Jennie Loitman Barron (1891-1969)

 In her private life, Jennie was active in many organizations such as League of Women Voters, Hadassah, National Conference on Christians and Jews, American Jewish Congress, Beth Israel Hospital Women’s Auxiliary, and the Women’s Trade Union League.
 She was given many awards during her lifetime.
 However, she said that she was most proud for her award as Mother of the Year, presented in 1959–three years after she had lost her daughter Deborah.

-On Independence Day in 1960, by invitation of Governor Collins, Jennie became the third woman in 184 years to address the public at Boston’s annual event in Faneuil Hall.
+On Independence Day in 1960, by invitation of Mayor Collins, Jennie became the third woman in 184 years to address the public at Boston’s annual event in Faneuil Hall.
 Speaking about what the day meant to her as the first generation of her family born in the United States, her words are still relevant to us today more than 50 years later: “Do you understand then why, today, commemorating the birthday of freedom, I am deeply touched?
 We learned that in America it made no difference where your cradle or your mother’s cradle was rocked, in Russia, Italy, Ireland, Portugal, or on the Mayflower. … In order to safeguard the heritage of freedom … we must always remember that our government is a government of laws, and not men.”

 – Helaine Davis